Tabuk, Kalinga

 Tabuk, officially the City of Tabuk (Siudad ti Tabuk; Lungsod ng Tabuk), is a component city and capital of the province of Kalinga, Philippines.
-According to the 2024 census, it has a population of 122,771 people, making it the most populous in the province and second in the region after Baguio City.
+According to the 2024 census, it has a population of 122,771 people, making it the most populous in the province and third in the region after La Trinidad and Baguio.
+It was the largest city in Luzon by land area before it was overtaken by Ilagan after its cityhood in 2012.

 Etymology

 The term Tabuk comes from the word Tobog which refers to a living stream that flows from Sitio Paligatto in Barangay Balawag to the Chico River.
 The lands passed by this watercourse were also known as Tobog.
 Tabuk arose from misunderstanding letter G for C (Tobog to Toboc) and letter A for letter O, resulting in Taboc.
 Finally, in later years, they preferred to spell the letters oc as uk, resulting in the current Tabuk.

 History

 Early history

 Tabuk was previously known as the "Valley of Gamonangs" after the Kalinga tribe that ruled Northern Kalinga centuries ago, according to one of the early Spanish missionaries.
 They lived in the huge valleys and densely forested plains between the Chico and Cagayan River, and their epic military exploits are recounted in the Kalinga Ullalim.
-According to historical records, they repelled every attempt by the Spaniards to lodge their claims in the alley.
-Kalinga owes them the fact that it was never subjected to foreign rule.
+According to historical records, they repelled every attempt by the Spaniards to lodge their claims in the valley.

-Repopulation started just before the First World War.
-The American government dispatched six volunteer pioneers from Sitio Tobog and Lubuagan to repopulate the area.
+Repopulation started just before World War I. The American government dispatched six volunteer pioneers from Sitio Tobog and Lubuagan to repopulate the area.
 The Lubuagan locals died from malaria, leaving only Tobog newcomers to cultivate the soil in Laya.
 They were then joined by their cousins from Tobog.
 Between 1922 and 1923, the second wave of settlers arrived from Bontoc.
 They then set up a colony at Bantay.
 Another group from Bontoc and Cervantes, Ilocos Sur, was taken to Tuga and given the required farm implements, such as mosquito nets and kitchen utensils.
 They were later joined by migrants from La Union.